byteweaver/django-skrill/README.md

 django-skrill
 =============

-A reuseable Django application for integrating the Skrill payment API
+A reuseable Django application for integrating the Skrill (Moneybookers) payment API